HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 ## 4.1.
 Tests

 *In this section you should describe the design of the tests that cover the requirements of the sprint.*

+Regarding tests we try to follow an approach inspired by test driven development.
+However it is not realistic to apply it for all the application (for instance for the UI part).
+Therefore we focus on the domain classes and also on the services provided by the server.

+**Domain classes**

+For the Domain classes we will have a class that represents the entity **WorkbookDescription**.
+This entity will have attributes that, for the moment, will be based on the class **WorkbookDescriptionDTO**:

+	- name (string)
+	- description (string)

+Tests:
+- We should ensure that a WorkbookDescription can be created when all the attributes are set.

+**Services/Controllers**

+For the services the application already has a service specified in the interface **WorkbooksService**:

+	@RemoteServiceRelativePath("workbooksService")
+	public interface WorkbooksService extends RemoteService {
+		ArrayList<WorkbookDescriptionDTO> getWorkbooks();
+	}

+This method seems to be sufficient for supporting US1 but not US2.

+For US2 we need a method that can be used to create a new WorkbookDescription given a WorkbookDescriptionDTO.

+The proposal is:

+	@RemoteServiceRelativePath("workbooksService")
+	public interface WorkbooksService extends RemoteService {
+		ArrayList<WorkbookDescriptionDTO> getWorkbooks();
+		Long createWorkbookDescription(WorkbookDescriptionDTO);
+	}

+Tests:
+- If a WorkbookDescription is created it should be present in a following invocation of getWorkbooks();

 ## 4.2.
 Requirements Realization